nihr43/docs/lxd/lxd_on_alpine.md

 # Stateful System Containers with lxd

+_jan 2020_

-_lxd provides a substrate on which to deploy and run containers using traditional devops tools._
+lxd provides a substrate on which to deploy and run containers using traditional devops tools

 ---